Trump to flee Washington and seek rehabilitation in a MAGA oasis: Florida

 “It’s sort of like his home state, in a way,” Ruddy said.
 “There’s a lot of New Yorkers there, a lot of personal friends he has that live down there.
 It’s a New York environment.”

-In addition, MSNBC’s Joe Scarborough and Mika Brezinski, whose show Trump regularly watches and attacks despite their sharply critical assessments of him, spend time in South Florida and sometimes broadcast their show from there.
+In addition, MSNBC’s Joe Scarborough and Mika Brzezinski, whose show Trump regularly watches despite their sharply critical assessments of him and attacks, spend time in South Florida and sometimes broadcast their show from there.

 Rick Wilson, a longtime Republican strategist in Florida who is a senior adviser to the anti-Trump Lincoln Project, explained the state’s appeal to Trump — including that Florida’s Republican base is especially “Trumpy.”